MrMaksimize/allplayers.github.com/_posts/2012-09-02-the-zen-of-code.md

 I guarantee, when you make that pull request, or when you come back to to reuse your code on the next project, you'll feel much happier.
 Much calmer.
 Much more complete.

 Ready?
 Take a deep breath.
-Get a beer.
 Get a coffee.
-Mix them together and chug.
+Chug.
 Now you're in a perfect state to write good code.
 Give it some love!